will43w/angr-entry-to-target/README.md

 ## Entry To Target Analysis

-This code uses [Angr](https://github.com/angr/angr) to check if some target function call, with some set of argument values is reachable from some entry function call in a binary.
+This code uses [Angr](https://github.com/angr/angr) to check if some target function is callable, with some set of argument values, from some entry function in a binary.

 ### Example